cdbzb/super/Extensions/miSCellaneous_lib-master/README.txt

 install Wouter Snoei's wslib Quark, one buffer granulation example using Wavesets depends on Alberto de Campo's Wavesets Quark.

-I tested examples on SC versions 3.5 - 3.9,
+I tested examples on SC versions 3.6 - 3.11,
-on OS 10.5 - 10.11, Ubuntu 12.04 and Windows 7, though not every
+on OS 10.8 - 10.13, Ubuntu 12.04 and Windows 7, 10;
-platform / OS version / SC version combination.
+though not every platform / OS version / SC version combination.

-If you still use SC 3.5.x I'd suggest taking a SC version >= 3.5.3.
-There have been some changes in SCDoc (especially from 3.5.1 to 3.5.2) due to which wrong renderings (broken links) of newer SCDoc help files can happen with elder SC versions in some rare cases.
-Reciprocally elder versions of miSCellaneous SCDoc help files
-- due to formerly tolerated syntax inaccuracies - might not be rendered correctly or at all in newer versions of SC.
+SCDoc issues (SC 3.10)

+With SC 3.10.0 - SC 3.10.2 there are issues with evaluating code in the help file examples (double evaluation).
+For these versions you'd rather copy the help file code into scd files and run it there.
+Double evaluation has been fixed with 3.10.3 (August 2019).
+With SC updates to 3.10 it might happen that help file examples are invisible.
+In that case delete the Help folder which resides in one of these places, depending where you have installed:

+Platform.userAppSupportDir;
+Platform.systemAppSupportDir;

+Then restart SC.

 Installation